YasmineBB/saucehub/README.md

 screen sizes

 ### Unfixed Bugs

-The only bug that remains after testing is a bug
+The only bug that remains after testing is a bug within Apple. iOS devices dont seem to render After deliberating and I decided to keep the styling which works on the majority of devices and on desktop.
-I decided t

 ## Deployment